Evermind-sh/.github/profile/README.md

 ### Additional Notes

 - **Error Handling:** By default, errors are returned as HTTP status codes.
 Setting `softFail: true` in any request results in errors being returned inline within a `200 OK` response.
-- **UUID Management:** For optimal operation, UUIDs uniquely identify a lock acquisition.
-If you generate UUIDs manually, ensure they are truly unique to prevent collisions.
+- **UUID Management:** For optimal operation, UUIDs are used as a lock value to uniquely identify a lock acquisition.
+If you generate lock values manually, ensure they are truly unique to prevent collisions.
 - **Retry Logic:** Retry attempts and delays are configurable for acquisitions.
 This is particularly useful in scenarios with high contention for a resource.

 ---